gczarnocki/posix-type-fast/README.md

 The path to input file is a second argument to `server` application.
 Provide `server` with any file you like but check if every word is in a separate line.
 The number of words being used in program is also a parameter in program, called `WORDS_CNT`.

-If client disconnects from server, e.g. `telnet` quits, especially the client starts any game, this client may be visible in ranking but the disconnection will be detected after pairing with an opponent - and opponent wins automatically.
+If client disconnects from server, e.g. `telnet` quits, especially before it starts any game, this client may be visible in ranking but the disconnection will be detected after pairing with an opponent - and opponent wins automatically.
 Disconnection _during the game_ is detected instantaneously.
 No timeouts are imposed.

 ## Additional info